How Tezos Staking Works

 Learn how easy it is to stake with Tezos.

 Not every Tezos holder will own a minimum of one roll (8,000 ꜩ) or have the technical knowledge or expertise to become a baker.
 Delegating is a process that lets Tezos token holders delegate their right to produce a block to a baker, who can do so on their behalf.
 Delegates manage their tokens through a private key called the manager key.
 The owner of a manager key can specify a public delegate key.
-The entity delegated to has the right to take part in PoS and governance on behalf of the token holder.
+The entity delegated has the right to participate in PoS and governance on behalf of the token holder.

 Tezos Staking Rewards

 Rewards issued for staking vary, given the level of network participation.
 As more people participate, the rewards will be lower.
 As participation decreases, the reward will be higher.
 If all Tezos token holders bake with their tokens, the baking rewards would be near 5.51% per year.
 In reality, the rewards for token holders who delegate are less than that of baking directly, as delegates share rewards.
-The portion of rewards kept by the baker is known as a ‘fee’, which ranges from 5% and 20%.
+The portion of rewards the baker keeps is known as a ‘fee’, which ranges from 5% to 20%.

 What makes a good validator?

-• Security: Security means having a secure setup in that they have not acted maliciously in the past (i.e. double baking).
+- Security: Security means having a secure setup in that they have not acted maliciously in the past (i.e., double baking).

 If a baker behaves dishonestly, the protocol can punish that actor by seizing their security deposit.
 Such security deposits are in place to prevent Nothing-at-Stake attacks on a PoS blockchain, ensuring participants have “skin in the game”.
-Security deposits for baking are 512ꜩ, and 64ꜩ for endorsing.
+Security deposits for baking are 512ꜩ and 64ꜩ for endorsing.
 These deposits are locked up for 5 cycles, roughly 14 days.
 These deposits are slashed in the case of double baking/endorsing.

 Validator Requirements